Strategic Development and Offtake Partnership · Syrian Arab Republic

 Founder & General Manager

 Master's in Leadership, Qatar University.
 Certificate in Management, Harvard University.
 Strategic project development and investment partnership formation.
-Australian and Syrian dual national.

 Abdo Ibrahim Jaloud